The Penny Debate: Do

 Be sure to include

-• an introduction; with a hook, a thesis statement, and preview of the essay
+• an introduction; with a hook, a two part thesis statement, preview of the essay

 a clear statement of your opinion.